grpc/grpc-community/CONTRIBUTING.md

 * Maintain clean commit history and use meaningful commit messages.
 PRs with messy commit history are difficult to review and won't be merged.
 Use rebase -i upstream/master to curate your commit history and/or to bring in latest changes from master but avoid rebasing in the middle of a code review.
 * Keep your PR up to date with upstream/master.
 If there are merge conflicts, we can't really merge your change.

-Above are general guidelines that apply to all the repositories in gRPC Github organization.
+Above are general guidelines that apply to all the repositories in gRPC GitHub organization.
 Please read the additional instructions in CONTRIBUTING.md file of the concerned repository.